manjinderrooprai/Angular/README.md

 ## Setup
 - Clone Git Repository  `git@github.com:manjinderrooprai/Angular.git`
-- Navigate to the project directory `cd Angular`
+- Navigate to the project directory `cd Angular/project-name`
 - Install dependencies `npm install`
 - Run `ng serve` for a dev server.
 - Navigate to `http://localhost:4200/` The app will automatically reload if you change any of the source files.